 - Reduce operating costs without giving up anything except obsolete practices.

 Premier has many contracted suppliers to assist members with energy efficient products, equipment, services, and engineering/construction design offerings, as well as energy procurement and options for renewable energy and related products.
 These contracts are included in a summary list of selected environmentally preferable contracted suppliers and contracts that support a safe healthcare environment.
-Contract details are available in Supply Chain Advisor catalog for members.
+Contract details are available in the Supply Chain Advisor catalog for members (Requires login).